-"Incomplete" is not a grade, but a notation that a grade cannot be determined because the student has been unable to complete all or part of the course due to extenuating circumstances (e.g., illness, death in family, etc.).
-Extenuating circumstances must be validated by a Dean of Student Affairs before the course director may grant an "Incomplete."
+"Incomplete" is not a grade, but a notation that a grade cannot be determined because portions of a course/clerkship have not yet been administered, an initial course exam or clerkship shelf exam must be repeated, or extenuating circumstances (e.g., illness, death in family, etc.) have prevented the student from completing all or part of the course/clerkship.
+Extenuating circumstances must be validated by a Dean of Student Affairs before the course/clerkship director may grant an "Incomplete."
 This notation is not to be used to denote unsatisfactory performance.

-The scheduling of any make up of Incomplete requirements must be approved by the Office for Student Affairs.
-A notation of "Incomplete" will be replaced by a grade when a student has made up the missing material and/or taken the necessary examination(s) as approved by the course, clerkship, selective, or elective director.
+The scheduling of any make up or retest requirements associated with an Incomplete must be approved by the Office for Student Affairs.
+A notation of "Incomplete" will be replaced by a grade when a student has completed all course/clerkship requirements as approved by the course, clerkship, selective, or elective director.
 Any missing pre-clerkship course requirements must be completed no later than 12 months after the "Incomplete" approval was granted, except as approved by a Dean of Student Affairs.
 Students in the pre-clerkship curriculum may have no more than one Incomplete on their record at any given time.
 For students entering the clerkship curriculum, any Incomplete must be satisfied prior to one week before the start of the student's first clerkship.
 Any notations of "Incomplete" remaining beyond these time limits will be converted to a grade of Fail.
-Incomplete in the clerkship curriculum must be completed no later than 15 months after the Incomplete was granted or by graduation, whichever date is earlier, except as approved by a Dean of Student Affairs.
+Incompletes in the clerkship curriculum that are due to a failed initial shelf exam or the presence of outstanding requirements after the relevant clerkship block has ended must be completed by no later than 15 months after the Incomplete was granted or by graduation, whichever date is earlier, except as approved by a Dean of Student Affairs.
 Any notations of "Incomplete" remaining at that time will be converted to a grade of Fail.
+Limitations on the number of Incompletes and academic progress in the clerkship curriculum are outlined in Section VIII.H.